Alumni Association Board

 I have been a nurse for 26 years and a nurse practitioner and midwife for almost 13 years.
 I am a nurse leader currently practicing in the area of surgical breast oncology with my own practice at University Hospitals of Cleveland.
 I specialize in breast, both malignant and benign and I run the high risk breast clinic for the hospital system.
 I manage a group of advanced practice providers and maintain active membership on several hospitals committees.
 Most recently I was chosen to be a part of the 2021 Nurse Leader Fellowship program at University Hospitals.
 I was born, raised and reside in Mentor, a Cleveland suburb.
 I have three children and three step children.
 My son lives in Jacksonville and works in politics, my elder daughter is a junior in nursing school and my youngest is a senior in high school and will be attending Kent State in the fall.
 My husband work in IT at Progessive and my two special needs stepsons live nearby, one who works at Walmart.
 I am honored to be returning to CWRU to serve on the alumni board.

-Esther has been a Pediatric nurse for over 15 years.
-While working at the bedside she pursued a career in nursing education.
-Since then, she has taught Pediatrics, Med/surg, lecture and clinical in Undergraduate nursing programs for the last 12 years.
-Her work includes preparing new nurse faculty for the work of being a nursing educator and working on new simulation experiences for students.
-She finds joy in working with nursing students and faculty to improve the learning process.
+Esther Gravis has been a pediatric nurse for over 17 years.
+While working at the bedside she challenged herself to cross-train in other units and became a certified pediatric nurse.
+Esther continued to work at the bedside while pursuing a doctorate in nursing at Case Western Reserve University.
+For the last 14 years, she has taught pediatrics, medical-surgical, and simulation.
+Her work includes preparing new nurse faculty for the work of being nursing educators and working on new simulation experiences for students.
+Esther finds joy in working with nursing students and faculty to improve the learning process.
 Her goal is to find new and innovative ways to improve the learning experience for nursing students.
+Outside of teaching she enjoys picking berries, gardening, kickboxing, and playing boardgames with her family.

 Portrait of Karen Hogan